-5 Ways Mary Kate & Ashley Olsen Have Celebrated Their Past Birthdays
+5 Ways Mary-Kate & Ashley Olsen Have Celebrated Their Past Birthdays

 Musical Chairs

-In 2008, the Olsen twins celebrated their 22nd birthday weekend in Manchester, Tennessee with a whole lot of music.
+In 2008, the Olsen twins celebrated their 22nd birthday weekend in Manchester, Tennessee, with a whole lot of music.
 According to People, the famous twins first hit up Nashville’s Lower Broadway, where they stopped into a honky-tonk bar and danced to the Rob Skaggs Band as they sipped Diet Red Bull and Patron.
 Mary-Kate and Ashley later hosted a private dinner party in the State Room at the Hermitage Hotel with eleven pals, including singer Josh Groban, before heading to a My Morning Jacket concert.
 The girls closed out their birthday weekend at Pearl Jam’s show at Bonnaroo, where they danced in the VIP balcony for hours.

 The Olsen twins had an Olympics themed birthday bash!
 Are you #TeamMaryKate or #TeamAshley? http://t.co/iTwx0LJSsL pic.twitter.com/bNWyO6PWzw